 Can I use pillows, candles, scented oils, etc?

 As I said at the beginning of this article, there is no right or wrong way to meditate.
 If you can remember the two biggest secrets to successful meditation, (being relaxed and having no expectations,) given time you will just naturally slip into a practice that suits you.
 Remember, repetition is a major key to success here.

-Be easy on yourself!
-There is no right or wrong here!
+There is no right or wrong way to learn to meditate!

 If you are having difficulty meditating you are actually trying too hard.
 That is all.
 Remember this: Successful meditation requires no effort!

-Most people who give up meditating do so because they are trying to achieve something- like seeing stars in their head, a candle flame, an enlightened deity or something else that they have been told to look for or mentally create.
+Most people who give up meditating do so because they are trying to achieve something- like seeing stars in their heads, a candle flame, an enlightened deity, or something else that they have been told to look for or mentally create.

 I told you at the beginning of this post, the number one secret to creating a successful meditation practice is to relax!
 Let go of everything that you currently think you know about meditation because chances are most of it is stopping you from actually achieving a meditative state, and just relax into the practice of ‘self-awareness.’

-If you haven’t read it already, go to my post here to discover how, with focus, we can use the laws of attraction or deliberate creation to change our lives into an adventure that is worth being present for.
+If you haven’t read it already, go to my post on The Law of Attraction to learn how we can change our lives into an adventure that is worth being present for.

 As always, I share with love in the hope that the information on this page will at least make someone’s life a little brighter.
-If you have any comments, I would love to read them.
+If you have any comments, or suggestions on how to meditate, please leave them in the comments section below.
+I would love to read them.

 With love and light,